 Think On These Things

-When I first heard the news I was at a time, in a state of disbelief and shock, as I believe, were most people.
+When I first heard the news, I was at a time, in a state of disbelief and shock, as I believe most people were.
 I began to pray for the families.
-I also thought of and prayed for the safety and well-being of my own family--my children, my grandchildren, and my husband.
+I also thought of and prayed for the safety and well-being of my own family — my children, my grandchildren, and my husband.
 I prayed that God would keep them safe.
 And I cried and mourned with those who mourned.
-Broken hearted would be a good descriptor of my emotions for several days.
+Broken-hearted would be a good descriptor of my emotions for several days.

-As I began to pray, and as I realized that I could not make sense of this outrageous crime, I pondered on the why's and how's.
+As I began to pray and realized that I could not make sense of this outrageous crime, I pondered the whys and hows.
 A thought began to form in my mind.
 Yes, I thought of something.
 A passage in scripture.
 Something to comfort me.
 Something to get me through.

 Philippians 4:8

-So this is what I will do--I will fill my mind with these things.
+So this is what I will do — I will fill my mind with these things.
 This is how I chose to deal with life and also with death.
-I will think on these things.
+I will think about these things.
 It is the only way that I can make sense of, well, of anything.
 I must filter it through what the Bible says.
-Because this is a crazy world in which we live.
+Because this is a crazy world we live in.
 Children die before parents, parents grow old before our eyes, and sickness invades the lives of our loved ones.
 And in my finite mind, my human frailty, my weakness, this is what I must cling to--the words of my God.
-And, I must practice what I preach.
-I must think on the things of God.
-Some might think that this is a crutch and I agree with them.
+And, I must practice what I preach. must think of the things of God.
+Some might think this is a crutch, and I agree.
 He, God, His word, is my crutch, and I am OK with that.

 Sunday, December 16, 2012